TjMott/TjMott.Writer/README.md

 QuillJS is very full-featured and mature, but I have intentionally disabled some of its formatting options.
 The main issue is with writing/testing/supporting the code that converts from Quill's JSON format to Word's .docx format during export operations, and so I have limited the application to the formatting features that I actually need and use as a novelist.
 There may still be some cases that do not convert correctly during an export, so please check your .docx files carefully!

-If there are unimplemented formatting features you'd like, feel free to contact me or send me a pull request that adds it.
+If there are unimplemented formatting features you'd like, feel free to contact me or send me a pull request.

 If you want to explore Quill's JSON format, either open the .wdb in [DB Browser for SQLite](https://sqlitebrowser.org/) and poke around in the Document table, or use a debug build of the application and choose the "Show JSON" item from the scene context menu in the main treeview.
 This information will be very helpful if you decide to add formatting/conversion code of your own.

 ### Building From Source

 Building from source is pretty easy.
 You can download the source for an official release from https://github.com/TjMott/TjMott.Writer/releases as a zip or tarball, or use a git client to clone the repo and checkout a tag.
 All compile-time dependencies are managed by Nuget and should be automatically downloaded when you build.
-If you have the .NET 6 SDK installed, all you should have to do is run the appropriate build script for your operating system.
+If you have the .NET 8 SDK installed, all you should have to do is run the appropriate build script for your operating system.

 I highly suggest only building from tags.
 Using a build from master for anything other than testing/experimentation should be avoided because the .wdb schema may be in flux.
 Tagged releases will always include SQL scripts to update the .wdb schema from previous tagged releases.
 But if you work off master, the database schema may not be final and the upgrade scripts may be wrong or nonexistent.
 It's quite possible you'll encounter runtime errors or data loss if you use a .wdb from a previous version/build, and very likely you'll create a .wdb that can't be opened by future releases.